AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/shared-access-troubleshooting.md

  **Solution:**

- * If you are the account owner (primary account holder), contact your Adobe account Team.
+ * If you are the account owner (primary account holder), contact your Adobe account team.
 If your team member has access to Support, have them [create a support ticket](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#merchant-not-displayed).
 Specify the name and email associated with your account.
  * If you are not the account owner, you must contact them to provide shared access and the necessary privileges.
  * If the account owner is no longer with the company and you wish to transfer the account to another user, refer to [Transfer a Commerce account](https://experienceleague.adobe.com/en/docs/commerce-admin/start/commerce-account/commerce-account-transfer).